 This white paper presents all the information that prospects who are already in a more advanced stage of the customer’s journey may be interested in, which can influence their purchase decision-making process.

 Even though this specific white paper is text-heavy, the visuals and quotations make it more appealing to readers.

 Disposing of text with different sizes and colors facilitates the reading process, creating a hierarchy to indicate what is more important.

 4. A Practical Approach to Emerging Tech for SMBs: AI, Blockchain, Cryptocurrencies, IoT, and AR/VR

-A Practical Approach to Emerging Tech for SMBs explains the concepts of Artificial Intelligence, Blockchain, and Cryptocurrency, Internet of Things, Augmented Reality and Virtual Reality, showing how they affect consumers, what is the priority for small business, and which businesses will be first affected.
+A Practical Approach to Emerging Tech for SMBs explains the concepts of Artificial Intelligence, Blockchain, and Cryptocurrency, Internet of Things, Augmented Reality, and Virtual Reality, showing how they affect consumers, what is the priority for small businesses, and which businesses will be first affected.

 We choose this white paper as an example to show you another publishing format.
 HubSpot turned its white paper into a web version, so it is presented as a blog post.